AzuraCast/azuracast-docs/user-guide/logs.md

 In addition to the logs you can also view the IceCast, SHOUTcast and Liquidsoap configuration scripts that AzuraCast automatically generates for you.

+# Log Types

+### AzuraCast Application Log

+This log file contains the log output of the AzuraCast application itself.
+If you encounter any errors with the application itself you will most likely find more information about those errors in this log file.

+### Liquidsoap Log

+This log file contains the log output of the Liquidsoap instance for your station.
+Liquidsoap is responsible for the audio transcoding in AzuraCast and interfaces with the AzuraCast application to provide the AutoDJ for your station.

+In this log you can find information on how the streams are generated, what information the AutoDJ sent to Liquidsoap, errors, warnings and more.

+If you encounter any problems with your stream generation this look should contain useful information in diagnosing the issue.

+### IceCast Access Log

+This log file contains the raw access log data of the IceCast server.

+For most issues this log does not contain any useful information but can be used for analytical purposes.

+### IceCast Error Log

+This log file contains the error output of the IceCast server.

+If you encounter any problems with accessing the streams or your mount points this is were should start looking into.

 # Docker Container Logs

 Some system logs can only be accessed from a shell session on the host computer.
 You can run `docker-compose logs -f <container_name>` to access container logs from the terminal.
+Replace `<container_name>` with one of the following container names.

 ## Available Containers

 ### nginx_proxy

+This is the container with the NGINX web server proxy that is responsible for making the AzuraCast application available to browsers.
+This container is also providing the [Let's Encrypt](/en/administration/ssl-and-lets-encrypt) integration for AzuraCast and Multi-Site installtions.

 ### nginx_proxy_letsencrypt

+This container is responsible for retrieving and updating the Let's Encrypt certificates for SSL.
+If you encounter any issues with the Let's Encrypt setup you should look into the logs of this container.

 ### web

+This container is hosting the main AzuraCast PHP application that controls the stations and provides the web interface.

+If you encounter any server 500 errors or have issues with your sync tasks you should look into the logs of this container.

 ### mariadb

+This container is providing AzuraCast with the MariaDB database.

+If you encounter any database related issues you should look into the logs of this container.

 ### redis

+This container is providing the AzuraCast application with a Redis server for caching.
+This is mainly used for caching the filesystem.

 ### stations

-# Log Types

-### AzuraCast Application Log

-This log file contains the log output of the AzuraCast application itself.
-If you encounter any errors with the application itself you will most likely find more information about those errors in this log file.
+This container contains the IceCast, SHOUTcast and Liquidsoap processes which are responsible for generating your streams.

+If you encounter any stream related issues you should look into the logs of this container.

+# Ansible Installation Logs

+Since the Ansible installation interacts directly with your host server, its logs are in various locations across the system.

+- AzuraCast: `/var/azuracast/www_tmp/app.log`
+- Nginx Access: `/var/azuracast/www_tmp/access.log`
+- Nginx Errors: `/var/azuracast/www_tmp/error.log`
+- PHP: `/var/azuracast/www_tmp/php_errors.log`
+- Supervisord: `/var/azuracast/www_tmp/supervisord.log`
+- Redis: `/var/log/redis/redis-server.log`
+- MariaDB: `/var/log/mysql`

+For each station, logs for radio software will be inside `/var/azuracast/stations/{station_short_name}/config`, with the following filenames:

+Liquidsoap: `liquidsoap.log`
+Icecast: `icecast.log`
+SHOUTcast: `sc_serv.log`